-PEOs provide both stability and flexibility to companies around the world, but many businesses don’t know how these organizations work.
+PEOs provide both stability and flexibility to companies around the world, but many businesses don’t know how these organisations work.
 Wondering what a PEO can do for your company?
 Keep reading to discover the different responsibilities of a PEO!

-What Is a Professional Employer Organization?
+What Is a Professional Employer Organisation?

 PEOs essentially serve as remote human resources for global businesses.
 A PEO can provide most of the services of a full HR department at a fraction of the cost of doing everything in-house.

 To better understand what a PEO can do for your business, we’re going to explore how a typical PEO actually works.

 Traditional businesses function with an in-house human resources department that handles a variety of responsibilities.
 If you were to rely on a PEO instead, then how would the relationship actually work?